vikybenky/vn-project/README.md

 ## Dataset

-Data are downloaded from competition on Kaggle website, where they are already divided into training and test set.
+Data are downloaded from competition on Kaggle website.